monikasarkar1809/Salesforce-CRM-QA-Portfolio/README.md

 📌 2.Salesforce QA – Custom Objects & Field Creation
- This module includes test cases for creating custom objects and fields, such as: 1.Enrollment Object  2.Student Object
+ This project validates the creation and configuration of custom objects — Student and Enrollment — in Salesforce.
+The focus was to ensure proper setup of fields, relationships, and deployment using Salesforce Setup.
+Testing covered object creation, field validation, and lookup relationship linking.
  Key Features Tested:

  Adding custom fields (Text, Picklist, Lookup)